 #4.
 Pockets and Zips:

-Avoid anything with long-flailing straps which can ‘whip’ around at speed and cause distraction.
+Avoid anything with long-flailing straps that can ‘whip’ around at speed and cause distraction.
 Some models have restraining clips to aid streamlining.

 A big internal single compartment may cause items to settle near the bottom with gravity.
 Look for models that have separate baffle areas like pockets or mesh sleeves.